 Originating from Africa, primary growing regions expanded along the equator or "Bean Belt".
-These regions offer moderate sunshine and rain with steady sub-tropical temperatures and rich, porous soil.
-Primary coffee regions include Brazil, Vietnam, Indonesia, Columbia, and Mexico.
+These regions offer moderate sunshine and rain with steady subtropical temperatures and rich, porous soil.
+Primary coffee regions include Africa, Brazil, Vietnam, Indonesia, Columbia, Guatemala, and Mexico.

-We start with only pure, 100% Arabica green beans, selected from the finest growing regions around the world - many of which span the equator.
+We start with only pure, 100% Arabica green coffee beans, selected from the finest coffee growing regions around the world - many of which span the equator.
 The vast majority of our coffees are grown above an altitude of three thousand feet where the rich, volcanic soil found at these altitudes produce a hearty and deep taste profile.
-Weaver's Artisan Roast yields a heavy-bodied, bold cup which highlights the inherent characteristics of each origin.
+Weaver's Coffee and its Artisan Roasting technique yields a heavy-bodied, bold cup which highlights the inherent characteristics of each origin.

-Through the careful manipulation of time, temperature, and airflow, we roast each batch to unlock the full, inherent potential unique to each lot of coffee.
-Knowledge of bean density is vital when roasting - the softer the bean, the gentler the roasting process as opposed to beans which can be aggressively "pushed" in the roasting process.
-Understanding the difference, and manipulating the coffee roast by hand, is what we do, and it is the key difference between a Master Roaster hand-crafting your coffee and the roasting machinery used by large companies repeating the same process every roast.
+Through the careful manipulation of load size, time, temperature, and airflow, we hand roast each batch to unlock the full, inherent potential unique to each coffee.
+Knowledge of coffee bean density is vital when roasting coffee - the softer the coffee bean, the gentler the coffee roasting process as opposed to coffee beans which can be aggressively "pushed" in the roasting process.
+Understanding the difference, and manipulating the coffee roast by hand, is what we do, and it is the key difference between a Master Coffee Roaster hand-crafting your coffee and the enormous roasting machinery used by massive companies repeating the same process every roast.